reactioncommerce/example-storefront/README.md

  2. Start the storefront application in development mode by running `docker-compose up -d --build`
  3. The Storefront will run on [localhost:4000](http://localhost:4000).
  4. Use the account dropdown (user icon), and enter Meteor.loginToken from the above steps and save
+ 5. Add `EXTERNAL_ASSETS_URL=http://localhost:3000` to your `env` file if you wish to see image assets from your classic Reaction Commerce shop

 ## Development
 To run the application in development mode execute: